nimiCurtis/Mobile_Robot_Localization_and_Mapping_Course/README.md

 ## Course Purpose and Concept

 The primary objective of this course is to equip students with the knowledge and skills required to enable mobile robots and autonomous systems to perceive and navigate their surroundings effectively.
-Throughout the course, students will dive into the following key subjects:
+Throughout the course, students will dive into the following key subjects as can be seen in the next section.

 ## Contents